ARMmbed/mbed-os/docs/design-documents/features/connectivity/TLSSocket - Design document.md

 b.set_ssl_config(a.get_ssl_config());
 ```

-## Detailed Design for communication between TLSSocket and network stack (Offloaded secure socket only)
+## Detailed design for communication between TLSSocket and network stack (offloaded secure socket only)

-All TLSSocket control between TLSSocket and network stack is handled via socket options.
-Network stack must implement at least following options:
+All TLSSocket control between TLSSocket and the network stack is handled through socket options.
+The network stack must implement at least the following options:

 ```
 typedef enum nsapi_tlssocket_level {